zack-schrag/zack-schrag.github.io/_posts/2020-02-15-microservice-trough-of-disillusionment.markdown

 ---
-layout: default
+layout: post
 title: "Entering the Microservice Trough of Disillusionment: What Did We Learn?"
 categories: microservices
 excerpt_separator: <!--more-->
 ---
-It *seems* like we are beginning to enter the "Trough of Disillusionment" in the [hype cycle](https://en.wikipedia.org/wiki/Hype_cycle) for microservices.
+It *seems* like we are beginning to enter the Trough of Disillusionment in the [hype cycle](https://en.wikipedia.org/wiki/Hype_cycle) for microservices.
 We're starting to see more and more frustration with the microservices approach and how they have failed to meet our expectations.
 It doesn't take a lot of Googling to see that.
 Let's take a step back and see what we can learn from the last handful of years of microservices.
 Then we can be equipped to make decisions regarding future trends, hopefully with a healthier perspective.

 <!--more-->